bkuhlmann/milestoner/README.md

     ~/.config/milestoner/configuration.yml

 It can also be configured via [XDG environment variables](https://github.com/bkuhlmann/runcom#xdg) as provided by the [Runcom](https://github.com/bkuhlmann/runcom) gem.
-Check out the [Runcom Examples](https://github.com/bkuhlmann/runcom#examples) for project specific usage.

 The default configuration is as follows: